 Whilst you should always try to keep babies and children out of the direct sunlight and in the shade during the hottest times of the day, there are times when this is unavoidable.

 A minimum SPF of 30 (ideally SPF 50) suncream should always be used.
 When purchasing the suncream look for a broad spectrum suncream.
 This means that it provides both UVA and UVB protection.
 Ideally, opt for one that is UVA rated 5 or 4 star.
 When applying suncream, apply liberally to ensure full coverage.
 Don’t forget those areas such as the shoulders, ears, nose, cheeks and feet which can easily be missed.

 Suncream should be applied 20 minutes before children go outside so it has properly been absorbed.
 Then further application at least every 2 hours.
 But if they have been active, swimming or dried off then it should be reapplied immediately after.

 Where possible, keep toddlers and babies in the shade as much as possible, particularly when abroad.
 Use UV protective sun-suits and broad brimmed or legionnaire hates for added protection.

 Don’t forget to ensure they are protected prior to going to school or nursery and throughout the day during school/pre-school hours!

 As always, make sure they stay hydrated too!
 This is so important to ensure they stay cool and comfortable and stops them from getting sunstroke or heat exhaustion.
-For a summer full of adventures and fun, you might also want to take a look at our tips for keeping your newborn baby cool this summer.
+For a summer full of adventures, travel and fun, you might also want to take a look at our tips for keeping your newborn baby cool this summer.